mathphreak/functional-dependency-generator/README.md

                 // If they aren't the same but this one is a subset of that one...
                     // Remove this one
-    // Check if a decomposition of this relation is dependency preserving function isDepPres($decomp) {
+    // Check if a decomposition of this relation is dependency preserving function isDepPres($decomp, $verbose = false) {
-        // Get all the subsets
-        // For each subset...
+        // For each dependency...
-            // Grab the original closure
             // Build up the closure within the decomposition
                 // For each relation in the composition...
                     // Merge in the closure of what we already have
-            // If the closure in the decomposition doesn't match the real closure...
+            // If the closure in the decomposition doesn't contain the RHS of the dependency...
                 // The decomposition can't be dependency preserving
-                // var_dump(''.$attrs, ''.$goodClosure, ''.$realClosure);
     // Check if a decomposition of this relation is lossless function isLossless($decomp) {
         // If there's only one relation in the decomposition...